Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 In 2018 I was recruited to the University of Helsingfors in Finland to explore the future of Finnish agriculture from a perspective of entrepreneurial thinking.
-I used a mix of approaches: chronostratigraphy, neuropsychology, nutrition, and paleoanthropology to establish an understanding about who we are as a species, how we interact with the environment, and why we produce and eat various food items.
+I used a mix of approaches: chronostratigraphy, social neuropsychology, nutrition, and paleoanthropology to establish an understanding about who we are as a species, how we interact with the environment, and why we produce and eat various food items.
+Climate seem to explain a significant part of the variance.

 - Carbon dioxide (CO2): 5000 – 7000 ppm.